How Do I Optimize a Landing Page CTA?

-- Write your CTA in the first person to build the relationship
+- Write your CTA in first person point of view to build a relationship.

-- Always run A/B tests to see the impact of your CTA and form and to ensure that it is fully optimized for your specific audience
+- Always run A/B tests to see the impact of your CTA form and to ensure that it is fully optimized for your specific audience.

 The human brain is constantly evaluating offers in terms of cost versus reward.
 Everything to the mind "costs" something, whether that is money, time or even just your name and email on a form.

 Landing pages require you to tap into human psychology by understanding how people view your content and calculate the cost of your offer.
 Optimizing these two elements will help you maximize your conversions.